breez/breez-sdk-docs/src/guide/closed_channels.md

-# Closed channels
+# Handling channel closures

-On channel close the remaining funds will be sent to an onchain address.
-In order to redeem those funds you may do the following.
+When channel are closed (due to a misbehaving node or by the LSP), the remaining funds are sent to an on-chain address.
+To redeem these funds please follow the steps below.

-## Prepare Redeem Onchain Funds
+## Preparing the transaction

-First you may want to call prepare the transaction in order to get the transaction weight as well as the calculated fees before eventually broadcasting it.
+Prepare the transaction in order to retrieve the transaction weight as well as the calculated fees before broadcasting it:

 <custom-tabs category="lang">
 <div slot="title">Rust</div>